yonatanp-jfrog/bookverse-demo-init/docs/PLAN_OF_ACTION.md

 Pending/Skipped:
 - 7) OIDC trust and identity mappings – pending ⚠️ (endpoint alignment in progress)
-- 12) Seed sample services and artifacts – skipped ⚠️ (deferred until connectivity)
+- 12) Seed sample services and artifacts – cancelled ❌ (per decision to drop task for now)
+- 15) Validation checks and smoke tests for each stage – cancelled ❌ (per decision to drop task for now)
+- 16.4) Web image release (publish to PROD repo) – cancelled ❌ (per decision to drop task for now)
 - Remaining items – pending ⚠️